williamkapke/MadameClaude/README.md

 ### No events appearing
 - Verify hooks are configured correctly in `~/.claude/settings.json`
 - Check that the server is running
-- Ensure stdio2http has the correct absolute path
+- Ensure bridge has the correct absolute path

 ### Sound not playing
 - Check browser permissions for audio playback